Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

 Thus we have found a left pinning point at $x_\theta=-\theta^{1/2}z$.
-To obtain the upper bound on the profile, we wish to apply the Brownian Gibbs property on $[x_\theta, 0]$ (again the argument is symmetric on the other side of zero).
-However, to implement this we will need some control on the second curve on this interval which forms the lower boundary; if, for example, it has peaks rising much above $\tri$ inside $[x_\theta,0]$, then there is no way to obtain an upper bound of $\tri$ on $\h_1$.
+To obtain the upper bound on the profile, we wish to apply the Brownian Gibbs property on $[x_\theta, 0]$.
+However, to implement this we will need some control on the second curve on this interval which forms the lower boundary; if, for example, it has peaks rising much above $\tri$ inside $[x_\theta,0]$, then there is no way to upper bound $\cL_1$ by $\tri$.

 It is here that it is crucial that $x_\theta$ is polynomial in $\theta$.
-This is because we can break up $[x_\theta,0]$ into polynomially many unit intervals, and, since one can upgrade one-point upper tail bounds to upper tail bounds on $\sup \h_2(x) + x^2$ (where the supremum is over a unit interval) which decay like $\smash{\exp(-c\theta^{3/2})}$, a union bound suffices.
-A subtle point is that this bound has to hold conditional on $\h_1(0)\geq \theta$, which we accomplish by the BK inequality.
+This is because we can break up $[x_\theta,0]$ into polynomially many unit intervals, and, since one can upgrade one-point upper tail bounds to upper tail bounds on $\sup (\cL_2(x) + x^2)$ (where the supremum is over a unit interval) which decay like $\smash{\exp(-c\theta^{3/2})}$, a union bound suffices.
+A subtle point is that this bound has to hold conditional on $\cL_1(0)\geq \theta$, which we accomplish by the BK inequality.
+With its weakened form Assumption~\ref{as.weak bk}(b\ensuremath{'}), we do not need the fast decaying tail of $\sup (\cL_1(x)+x^2)$ or the same with $\cL_2$; but the polynomial size of $x_\theta$ is still important.

-At this stage we have two pinning points at which $\h_1$ is equal to $\tri$ and a lower boundary condition which is essentially a parabola on the interval between the pinning points.
-We know that $\h_1$ is lower than a Brownian bridge conditioned on avoiding the parabola; but, since $\tri$ is tangent to $x\mapsto -x^2$, this conditioning has uniformly positive probability.
-Thus $\h_1$ lies below essentially an unconditioned Brownian bridge on this interval; this yields the desired upper bound on the profile with a Brownian fluctuation scale of $\theta^{1/4}$, since $[x_\theta,0]$ is an interval of length $O(\theta^{1/2})$.
+At this stage we have two pinning points at which $\cL_1$ is equal to $\tri$ and a lower boundary condition which is essentially a parabola on the interval between the pinning points.
+We know that $\cL_1$ is lower than a Brownian bridge conditioned on avoiding the parabola; but, since $\tri$ is tangent to $x\mapsto -x^2$, this conditioning has uniformly positive probability.
+Thus $\cL_1$ lies below essentially an unconditioned Brownian bridge on this interval; this yields the desired upper bound on the profile with a Brownian fluctuation scale of $\theta^{1/4}$, since $[x_\theta,0]$ is an interval of length $O(\theta^{1/2})$.

 Similar arguments also yield bounds on the profile outside of $[-\theta^{1/2},\theta^{1/2}]$: this is captured in Proposition~\ref{p.para fluctuation h_t}, which says that the profile is close to $-x^2$ on an interval of scale $\theta^{1/2}$.